dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-capabilities.md

 ## Durable timers

-Dapr workflows allow you to schedule reminder-like durable delays for any time range, including minutes, days, or even years.
+Dapr Workflows allow you to schedule reminder-like durable delays for any time range, including minutes, days, or even years.
 These _durable timers_ can be scheduled by workflows to implement simple delays or to set up ad-hoc timeouts on other async tasks.
 More specifically, a durable timer can be set to trigger on a particular date or after a specified duration.
 There are no limits to the maximum duration of durable timers, which are internally backed by internal actor reminders.
 For example, a workflow that tracks a 30-day free subscription to a service could be implemented using a durable timer that fires 30-days after the workflow is created.
 Workflows can be safely unloaded from memory while waiting for a durable timer to fire.

 {{% alert title="Note" color="primary" %}}
 Some APIs in the workflow authoring SDK may internally schedule durable timers to implement internal timeout behavior.